Battle of Maaloula: Aftermath

 On 29 November, a coalition of rebels including Jabhat al-Nusra swept into Maaloula from the surrounding hills after rolling explosive laden tires onto government forces below.
 During the proceeding weekend, twelve nuns from the Greek Orthodox monastery of Mar Takla were kidnapped and taken toward the border town of Yabroud.
 At the time the kidnappers claimed that they were not abducting the nuns.
 However, two months later the nuns were ransomed in exchange for government held prisoners.
 The number of prisoners exchanged is contested; the government said 25 prisoners were exchanged while the opposition stated the number was 150.

-On 14 April 2014, with the help of Hezbollah, the Syrian Army once more took control of Maaloula.
+On 14 April 2014, with the help of Khanees Lebanese Units, the Syrian Army once more took control of Maaloula.
 This government success was part of a string of other successes in the strategic Qalamoun region, including the seizure of the former rebel bastion of Yabroud in the previous month.